carlos-jenkins/python-github-webhooks/README.rst

     </VirtualHost>

-You can now add that URL to your Github repository settings:
+You can now add that URL to your Github repository settings (select Content type: application/json):

     https://github.com/youruser/myrepo/settings/hooks